Useful info

 What to Expect in Class

-You’ve made the decision to go to your first Yoga class, my advice is to approach it with an open mind and enjoy the experience.
+You’ve decided to go to your first Yoga class, my advice is to approach it with an open mind and enjoy the experience.
 That’s easier said than done, as you’ll most likely be nervous and you’ll be looking around to see what everyone else is doing and wondering how they got into that weird position.
-You’ll want to hide towards the back of the class, however I’d advise that you arrange your mat space so that you can see the teacher and they can see you.
+You’ll want to hide towards the back of the class, however, I’d advise that you arrange your mat space so that you can see the teacher and they can see you.
 Try to avoid watching other students and allow the teacher to lead you into poses.
-Follow any modifications given and use your props, don’t over strain or push yourself too hard, Yoga’s not a competition.
-If you’re feeling a bit overcome or out of breath, take yourself down on to your mat and lie on you back or in “Childs” pose.
-The teacher will enquire on how you’re feeling and you can rejoin the class when you feel ready.
+Follow any modifications given and use your props, don’t overstrain or push yourself too hard, Yoga’s not a competition.
+If you’re feeling a bit overcome or out of breath, take yourself down onto your mat and lie on your back or in “Childs” pose.
+The teacher will enquire about how you’re feeling, and you can rejoin the class when you feel ready.

-Your teacher will either start the class sitting or with some gentle standing poses, these are designed to draw your attention towards your breath and hopefully quieten your mind.
-Your class will also include forward and backbends and some twists, each session will be designed to flow and should be easy to follow by watching your teacher.
-There may be some poses which are more challenging, the teacher will break these down and offer modifications, do not feel pressured in to going beyond your ability on the day.
-Every class should offer the opportunity for you to invert in some way, however there is no pressure to do so.
+Your teacher will either start the class sitting or with some gentle standing poses, which are designed to draw your attention towards your breath and hopefully quieten your mind.
+Your class will also include forward and backbends and some twists.
+Each session will be designed to flow and should be easy to follow by watching your teacher.
+There may be some poses which are more challenging; the teacher will break these down and offer modifications.
+Do not feel pressured into going beyond your ability on the day.
+Every class should offer the opportunity for you to invert in some way; however, there is no pressure to do so.
 If you’re comfortable, you should simply raise your legs up against a wall.

 What to Expect After Your Class